Armenian Quarter: Political status and views

-The United Nations General Assembly considers East Jerusalem of which the Old City is part, to be "Occupied Palestinian Territory".
+The United Nations General Assembly considers East Jerusalem, of which the Old City is part, to be "Occupied Palestinian Territory".

 Armenian views

 The "quiet political consensus" among the Armenians of Jerusalem, according to The Economist, is that the Old City should be "neither Palestinian nor Israeli but rather an international 'space', governed by representatives of the three faiths ... and protected by the United Nations and other international bodies."
 According to Graham Usher, many Armenians cautiously identify with the Palestinian struggle, but few of them "would advocate exclusive Palestinian sovereignty over the Old City."

-Furthermore, Armenians consider the Armenian Quarter to be part of the Christian Quarter.
-This stance was reaffirmed by Armenia's Foreign Minister Vartan Oskanian, who in late 2000 stated that Armenia was against the separation of the Armenian and Christian Quarters.
+Armenians consider the Armenian Quarter to be part of the Christian Quarter.
+Armenia's Foreign Minister Vartan Oskanian in late 2000 stated that Armenia was against the separation of the Armenian and Christian Quarters into separate Israeli and Palestinian states.

 Aram I, the head of the Holy See of Cilicia, one of the sees of the Armenian Apostolic Church (based in Lebanon), stated in a 2017 meeting with Lebanese President Michel Aoun that Jerusalem should be an "open city for the three monotheistic religions: Jewish, Christian, and Muslim, and that the religious rights of these peoples should be protected within Jerusalem."
 Aram I also rejected the United States recognition of Jerusalem as capital of Israel.

 U.S. Old City division proposal

-At the 2000 Camp David Summit, U.S. President Bill Clinton proposed the division of the Old City, according to which the Armenian Quarter would be put under de jure Israeli sovereignty along with the Jewish Quarter, while the Palestinians would be granted a "certain degree of sovereignty" over the Christian and Muslim Quarters.
-Israeli Prime Minister Ehud Barak conditionally embraced the proposal.
+At the 2000 Camp David Summit, U.S. President Bill Clinton proposed a division of the Old City, according to which the Armenian Quarter would be put under de jure Israeli sovereignty along with the Jewish Quarter, while the Palestinians would be granted a "certain degree of sovereignty" over the Christian and Muslim Quarters.
+Israeli Prime Minister Ehud Barak conditionally embraced the proposal, while Arafat rejected.

 Palestinian views

 Yasser Arafat rejected the US proposal at the 2000 Camp David Summit for the Old City's division and stated: "The Armenian quarter belongs to us.
 We and Armenians are one people."
 He told Clinton, "My name is not Yasir Arafat, it is Yasir Arafatian," making his name sound Armenian.
 "I will not betray my Armenian brothers," Arafat said about leaving the Armenian Quarter under Israeli rule.
 Commenting on his statements, historians Barry Rubin and Judith Colp Rubin wrote that "there was no reason to believe that the Armenians preferred his control [over Israeli control]."

-In a 2011 meeting with the leaders of various Christian communities in Ramallah Palestinian President Mahmoud Abbas stated: "The Palestinian leadership sticks to its position that considers the Armenian Quarter an integral part of east Jerusalem, the capital of the independent Palestinian state."
+In a 2011 meeting with the leaders of various Christian communities in Ramallah, Palestinian President Mahmoud Abbas stated: "The Palestinian leadership sticks to its position that considers the Armenian Quarter an integral part of east Jerusalem, the capital of the independent Palestinian state."
 According to the Palestine Papers, leaked by Al Jazeera in 2011, chief Palestinian negotiator Saeb Erekat proposed a geographical division of the Old City at an October 2009 meeting, according to which Israel would acquire sovereignty over the entire Jewish Quarter and "part of the Armenian Quarter."